arkanelinux/arkdep/README.md

 sudo arkdep deploy cache 00ce35074659538f946be77d9efaefc37725335689
 ```

-You do not have to provide the full basename, you can provide it with an impartial basename, the first hit will be pulled and deployed.
+You do not have to provide the full image name, you can provide it with an impartial image name, the first hit will be pulled and deployed.
 ```shell
 sudo arkdep deploy arkanelinux 00ce
 ```